Training to climb Kilimanjaro is as much about your physical endurance as it is about your mental stamina.

 Going as slow as possible, even when you are on the lower reaches and feeling great, is key to your success on Kili.
 You will hear your porters say Pole Pole, which means Slow Slow in Swahili.
 This is possibly the best advice you will get!

-If you are relatively unfit I recommend setting yourself a 3-6 month training regime where you focus on long distance walking / running (6-12 km at least three times a week).
+If you are relatively unfit I recommend setting yourself a 3-6 month Kilimanjaro workout regime where you focus on long-distance walking / running (5-10 km at least three times a week).
 You can do this on a gym treadmill but remember to set a consistent pace and vary the slope (a slight incline is best).

-In terms of your legs we suggest for the following exercises:
+In terms of your legs we suggest the following Kilimanjaro training exercises:

 - Front and Reverse Leg-curls (thigh muscle and hamstrings)